-Think about the objective or purpose and decide what kind of programming would best achieve event objectives: a keynote speaker, a panel, a workshop, a reception, an auction, virtual or a combination of in-person and virtual.
-Do you know people who can deliver content for your event?
-Contact them early.
+Think about the objective or purpose and decide what kind of programming would be best to achieve event objectives: a keynote speaker, a panel, a workshop, a reception, anauction, virtual or a combination of in-person and virtual.
+Do you know people who candeliver content for your event?
+Contact them early!